ivanitlearning/AWS-Associate-Courses/README.md

 Billed on **requests** not messages.
 A request is a single request to SQS.
 One request can return 0 - 10 messages up to 64KB data in total.
 Since requests can return 0 messages, frequently polling a SQS Queue, makes it less effective.

 Two ways to poll

 - short (immediate) : uses 1 request and can return 0 or more messages.
 If the queue is empty, it will return 0 and try again.
 This hurts queues that stay short

 - long (waitTimeSeconds) : it will wait for up to 20 seconds for messages to arrive on the queue.
 It will sit and wait if none currently exist.

-Messages can live on SQS Queue for up to 15 days.
-They offer KMS encryption at rest.
-Server side encryption.
-Data is encrypted in transit with SQS and any clients.
+Messages can live on SQS Queue for up to 14 days.
+Offers

+* Encryption at rest (ie. on disk and transparent to SQS) Server side encryption via KMS.
+* Encrypted in transit with SQS and any clients.

 Access to a queue is based on identity policies or a queue policy.
 Queue policies only can allow access from an outside account.
 This is a resource policy.

 ### 1.13.9.
 Kinesis